The Cyclops (film): Production

-The main leads, Craig, Drake and Talbott signed up for the independent production, which was initially going to be a RKO production, but financing fell through.
-The producer/director worked feverishly to complete the film before money ran out, with only five or six days allotted to shooting.
-Not making things any easier was having to contend with Lon Chaney Jr. who was habitually drunk.
-Duncan Parkin also played Col. Manning in the War of the Colossal Beast (1958), the sequel to The Amazing Colossal Man (1957), basically playing the same disfigured giant in both films.
+The main leads, James Craig, Tom Drake and Gloria Talbott signed up for the independent production, which was initially going to be a RKO production, but financing fell through.
+The producer/director Bert I. Gordon worked feverishly to complete the film before money ran out, with only five or six days allotted to shooting.
+Not making things any easier was having to contend with Lon Chaney Jr., who was habitually drunk.
+Duncan Parkin, cast as the cyclops Peter Barton, also played Col. Glenn Manning in the War of the Colossal Beast (1958), the sequel to The Amazing Colossal Man (1957), basically playing the same disfigured giant in both films.

 Production effects in The Cyclops were limited to backscreen projection, rudimentary matte work, and incorporating large images into the scenes.
-In the film, there is a scene in which the creature grabs Susan, but he also grabs the background as well, revealing the black color behind it.
-The discovery of the test pilot's aircraft involves dissimilar and haphazard debris scattered about in the form of a light aircraft wing, a P-51 Mustang canopy and a radial engine.
+In the film, there is a scene in which Barton grabs Susan Winter (Talbott), but he also grabs the background as well, revealing the black color behind it.
+The discovery of the test pilot Barton's aircraft involves dissimilar and haphazard debris scattered about in the form of a light aircraft wing, a P-51 Mustang canopy and a radial engine.